Website navigation best practices. It’s the most important piece in helping your visitors find their way around your website.

 Don’t ever think that you can’t optimize your menu bar even further to make user experience more effective.
 Every small opportunity can add up to a big difference in the end.

-So those are the B2B website design practices for a kick-ass navigation menu that maximizes click-throughs and optimizes user experience.
+So those are the best B2B website navigation practices for a kick-ass navigation menu that maximizes click-throughs and optimizes user experience.

 Hopefully, these tips will get more of your visitors all the way to the end of your funnel.